United States–Mexico–Canada Agreement: Intellectual property

 The USMCA extends the copyright length in Canada to life plus 70 years, and 75 years for sound recordings.
-This extension mirrors the same IP policy captured in the text of the Trans-Pacific Partnership, paragraph 18.63.
 Furthermore, biotechnological firms would have at least 10 years exclusivity period for agricultural chemicals (double the current 5), and industrial designs' period would "jump" from current 10 to 15 years.
-Compared to NAFTA, USMCA would require criminal penalties and civil remedies be available for both satellite and cable theft, reaffirm the Doha Declaration on the TRIPS Agreement and Public Health, contain the strongest due process and transparency requirements for Geographic Indicator protection systems in any FTA, require criminal procedures and penalties for recording copyrighted movies in movie theaters, and require ex officio authority for customs officials to stop suspected counterfeit goods.
+Compared to NAFTA, USMCA would require criminal penalties and civil remedies to be available for both satellite and cable theft, reaffirm the Doha Declaration on the TRIPS agreement and public health, contain the strongest due process and transparency requirements for geographic indicator protection systems in any FTA, require criminal procedures and penalties for recording copyrighted movies in movie theaters, and require ex officio authority for customs officials to stop suspected counterfeit goods.

 Pharmaceuticals

-USMCA provides for a patent term extension where there is an “unreasonable curtailment” of a pharmaceutical's patent term stemming from delays in the regulatory or marketing approval process.
+USMCA provides for a patent term extension where there is an "unreasonable curtailment" of a pharmaceutical's patent term stemming from delays in the regulatory or marketing approval process.

-USMCA accounts for data exclusivity of new pharmaceutical products.
-New pharmaceutical products are those which do not contain a chemical entity that has been previously approved in that Party.
-Generic manufacturers are prohibited from relying on the innovator's previously undisclosed safety / efficacy testing for at least five years from the date marketing approval was first granted.
+USMCA accounts for the data exclusivity of new pharmaceutical products.
+New pharmaceutical products are those that do not contain a chemical entity that has been previously approved by that party.
+Generic manufacturers are prohibited from relying on the innovator's previously undisclosed safety/efficacy testing for at least five years from the date marketing approval was first granted.
 Mexico agreed to extend its data protection of new pharmaceutical products.
 Canada's data protection regime already offered an eight-year exclusivity period for innovative drugs and thus was not required to make changes.

 Initially, the parties contemplated creating an exclusivity period for new products containing biologics for at least ten years from the approval date.
-Biologics are defined as a product that is “produced using biotechnology processes and that is, or, alternatively, contains, a virus, therapeutic serum, toxin, antitoxin, vaccine, blood, blood component or derivative, allergenic product, protein, or analogous product, for use in human beings for the prevention, treatment, or cure of a disease or condition.”
+Biologics are defined as a product that is "produced using biotechnology processes and that is, or contains, a virus, therapeutic serum, toxin, antitoxin, vaccine, blood, blood component or derivative, allergenic product, protein, or analogous product, for use in human beings for the prevention, treatment, or cure of a disease or condition".
 This period would have been longer than the exclusivity periods of both Canada and Mexico, but shorter than that of the United States.
-This provision was heavily criticized for its potential to limit access to biologic medications and make them unaffordable.
-Thus, biologics were covered in the definition of “new pharmaceutical products” and are instead eligible for a minimum five-year protection period.
+This provision was heavily criticized for its potential to limit access to biological medications and make them unaffordable.
+Thus, biologics were covered in the definition of "new pharmaceutical products" and are instead eligible for a minimum five-year protection period.

 Elimination of foreign office and local presence requirements

-The USMCA sunset clause would eliminate the need for companies to establish headquarters in any other USMCA country.
-It will encourage cross-border business by excluding US companies from the need to localize data, open a Canadian or Mexican HQ.
-For example, McDonald's Canada or Apple Canada could both cease to exist and the surviving entities would be a North American McDonald's or Apple.
+The USMCA would eliminate the need for companies to establish headquarters in any other USMCA country.
+It will encourage cross-border business by excluding U.S. companies from the need to localize data and open a Canadian or Mexican HQ.
+For example, McDonald's Canada or Apple Canada could both cease to exist, and the surviving entities would be a North American McDonald's or Apple.